 And there you have it!
-Use these words and phrases to sound superpolite but super charming!
+Use these German phrases and words to sound superpolite but super charming!

 Don’t worry if you’re feeling a little overwhelmed.
 We all know that the key to learning a new language is practice, practice and practice.